robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 ### Solution Items

 When adding items directly to the Solution, Visual Studio creates a *Solution Items* solution directory to hold them as they cannot be put directly under the Solution heading.
 Visual Studio does not create a corresponding physical directory.
 This is the only directory that should remain virtual as items in this directory occur in the top-level physical folder for the solution.
-Examples of items that can be added to this folder are:
+Examples of items common to this folder are:

+ - `.editorconfig`
+ - `Directory.Build.props`
+ - `README.md`
- - LICENSE
+ - `LICENSE`
- - README.md
+ - `{solution}.ruleset`
- - stylecop.json
+ - `stylecop.json`

 Creating a physical version of this folder is pointless, as the items would be put in here should remain at the top level of the directory.
 This maintains consistency with the recommended Physical Folder layout, which is necessary as other tools (Github) rely on files being at the top-level directory for the solution (eg: README.md, LICENSE).